oowretep/cse15l-lab-reports/lab3/lab3.md

 ```
 less +10 technical/biomed/1468-6708-3-1.txt
 ```
 > Here I am going to line 10 in `technical/biomed/1468-6708-3-1.txt`.
 I am using less to look at the output of this particular file and using the `+10` command to jump to line 10 of the document.
+This is useful for being able to move quickly through a document and being able to change lines.

 ![Image](img/less3.png)